 Segment and Field Descriptions

+Note numbering for conformance statements will be updated once the comment resolution is completed

 This messaging guide provides notes for supported fields.
 The following format is used in this document for listing and defining message segments and fields.
 First, the message segment use is defined and then a segment attribute table listing all fields defined in the segment is shown.
-See section 1.4.1 (Message Element Attributes) for a description of the columns in the Segment Attribute Tables.MSH – Message Header Segment
+See section 1.4.2 (Message Element Attributes) for a description of the columns in the Segment Attribute Tables.
+Unless otherwise stated in table it is assumed the Condition Predicate and Conformance statements pertains to the PHLabReport Component Profile.
+The reader is referred to Sections 1.12 above regarding the Component Profiles.

+MSH – Message Header Segment

 The Message Header Segment (MSH) contains information describing how to parse and process the message.
 This includes identification of message delimiters, sender, receiver, message type, timestamp, etc.